akshatkaush/pycaret-implementation/README.md

 # pycaret-implementation
-Explanation and usage of pycaret library for classification, regression and clustering
+Each notebook contains complete Explanation and usage of pycaret library for classification, regression and clustering.